apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 This process impacts our scalability.
-We frequently update our jobs so It is not feasible to do this manually for thousands of running jobs, as it's highly error prone and slow.
-One wrong spacing in the yaml can fail the deployment.
-This approach also acts as a barrier to innovation as one must know kubernetes to interact with Flink jobs.
+Because we frequently update our jobs, we can't manually follow these steps for every running job.
+To do so would be highly error prone and time consuming.
+One wrong space in the YAML can fail the deployment.
+This approach also acts as a barrier to innovation, because you need to know Kubernetes to interact with Flink jobs.

-To solve these, we decided to build a library to provide an interface for any teams and applications wanting to start, delete, update or get status of their jobs.
+We built a library to provide an interface for any teams and applications that want to to start, delete, update, or get the status of their jobs.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes/fko-library.png"
 alt="Flink Kubernetes Operator Library">

-This library extends Fabric8 client and FlinkDeployment CRD.
-FlinkDeployment CRD is exposed by Flink Kubernetes Operator.
+This library extends the Fabric8 client and FlinkDeployment CRD.
+FlinkDeployment CRD is exposed by the Flink Kubernetes Operator.
 CRD lets you store and retrieve structured data.
-By extending the CRD, we get access to POJO, making it easier to manipulate the yaml file.
+By extending the CRD, we get access to POJO, making it easier to manipulate the YAML file.

-It will:
+The library supports the following tasks:

-1. Authenticate - ensure you are allowed to perform actions on the Flink cluster
+1. Authentication to ensure that you are allowed to perform actions on the Flink cluster.
-2. Validate (Fetches template from AWS/GCS for validation) - will take user variable input and validate it against the policy and rules and yaml format.
+2. Validation (fetches the template from AWS/Google Cloud Storage for validation) takes user variable input and validates it against the policy, rules, YAML format.
-3. Execute the action - convert the java call to invoke kubernetes operation
+3. Action execution converts the Java call to invoke the Kubernetes operation.

-Lessons learned:
+During this process, we learned the following lessons:

-1. App specific operator service - at our large scale, the operator was not able to handle such a large amount of jobs.
-Kubernetes calls started to time out and failed.
-To solve this, we created multiple operators (~4) in high traffic regions to handle each application.
+1. App specific operator service: At our large scale, the operator was unable to handle such a large number of jobs.
+Kubernetes calls started to time out and fail.
+To solve this problem, we created multiple operators (about 4) in high-traffic regions to handle each application.
-2. Kube call caching - Cache results of kubernetes calls for 30-60s to prevent overloading
+2. Kube call caching: To prevent overloading, we cached the results of Kubernetes calls for thirty to sixty seconds.
-3. Label support - providing label support to search jobs via client specific variables reduced the load on Kube along with 5x faster search of the jobs
+3. Label support: Providing label support to search jobs using client-specific variables reduced the load on Kube and improved the job search speed by 5x.

-Some of our biggest wins by exposing the library are:
+The following are some of the biggest wins we achieved by exposing the library:

-1. Standardized Job Management - Users can easily start, delete, and get status updates of their Flink jobs in a Kubernetes environment using a single library.
+1. Standardized job management: Users can start, delete, and get status updates for their Flink jobs in a Kubernetes environment using a single library.
-2. Abstracted Kubernetes Complexity - Teams no longer need to worry about the inner workings of Kubernetes or formatting job deployment YAML files, as the library handles these details internally.
+2. Abstracted Kubernetes complexity: Teams no longer need to worry about the inner workings of Kubernetes or the formatting job deployment YAML files.
+The library handles these details internally.
-3. Easy Upgrades - With the underlying Kubernetes infrastructure, the library brings robustness and fault tolerance to Flink job management, ensuring minimal downtime and efficient recovery.
+3. Simplified upgrades: With the underlying Kubernetes infrastructure, the library brings robustness and fault tolerance to Flink job management, ensuring minimal downtime and efficient recovery.

-# Observability and Alerting
+## Observability and alerting

-Observability is important to run the production system at a large scale.
-We have ~30k streaming jobs in PANW, each one serves a customer for a specific application.
-Each job reads data from multiple topics in kafka, performs transformation and then writes the data to various sinks/endpoints.
+Observability is important when runing a production system at a large scale.
+We have about 30,000 streaming jobs in PANW.
+Each job serves a customer for a specific application.
+Each job also reads data from multiple topics in Kafka, performs transformations, and then writes the data to various sinks and endpoints.

-The constraint can be anywhere in the pipeline or its endpoints (Customer api, BigQuery, etc).
+Constraints can occur anywhere in the pipeline or its endpoints, such as the customer API, BigQuery, and so on.
 We want to make sure the latency of streaming meets the SLA.
-Therefore, understanding if a job is healthy, meeting SLA or not, alerting/intervening if needed is very challenging.
+Therefore, understanding if a job is healthy, meeting SLA, and alerting and intervening when needed is very challenging.

-We build a sophisticated observability and alerting capability to achieve our operational goals.
-We provide 3 kinds of observability and debugging tools, described below.
+To achieve our operational goals, we built a sophisticated observability and alerting capability.
+We provide three kinds of observability and debugging tools, described in the following sections.

-## Flink job list and job insight from Prometheus and Grafana
+### Flink job list and job insights from Prometheus and Grafana

-Each Flink job sends various metrics to our Prometheus with great cardinality details, such as application name, customer id, regions, so that we can slice and dice to look at each job.
-Critical metrics include input traffic rate, output throughput, backlogs in Kafka, timestamp based latency, task CPU usage, task numbers, OOM counts, etc. Following charts are just a few examples: the charts give us details of ingestion traffic rate to Kafka for a specific customer, streaming job’s overall throughput and each vCPU’s throughput, backlogs in Kafka, worker autoscaling based on the observed backlog.
+Each Flink job sends various metrics to our Prometheus with cardinality details, such as application name, customer Id, and regions, so that we can look at each job.
+Critical metrics include the input traffic rate, output throughput, backlogs in Kafka, timestamp-based latency, task CPU usage, task numbers, OOM counts, and so on.

+The following charts provide a few examples.
+The charts provide details about the ingestion traffic rate to Kafka for a specific customer, the streaming job’s overall throughput, each vCPU’s throughput, backlogs in Kafka, and worker autoscaling based on the observed backlog.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes/job-metrics.png"